 One of the cornerstones of Mozilla’s mission is using the language of “Internet Health” as a way of breaking the larger concept of a representative open web into areas that directly impact people’s lives.

-To share how Internet Health impacts people we conduct the Internet Health report lead by Solana Larsen and look at the way the web functions in five key areas:
+To share how Internet Health impacts people we collaborate on creating an Internet Health report led by Solana Larsen.
+It shows how web functions in five key areas:

 The safety and security of the Internet impacts us all.
 We should be able to understand what is happening to our data, and have the ability to control how it is used.